objcio/articles/2015-02-10-core-image-intro.md

 This article is a beginner's introduction to Core Image, an image processing framework for OS X and iOS.

 If you would like to follow along with the code in this article, you can download [the sample project at GitHub](https://github.com/objcio/issue-21-core-image-explorer).
-The sample project is an iOS app that lists a large selection of system-provided image filters, and provides a UI for tweaking their parameters and observing the effects.
+The sample project is an iOS app that lists a large selection of system-provided image filters, and it provides a UI for tweaking their parameters and observing the effects.

 Although the sample code is written in Swift for iOS, the concepts transfer readily to Objective-C and OS X.